legends2k/spirit-of-cpp/content.md

 class: center, middle, inverse

-# What changed?
+# Why?

 ---

-## Different Settings, Different Expectations
+## Different Settings, Different Requirements

 * At a restaurant, you expect a high turn-around time
-  - Wasting time on petty procedures is frustrating
+  - Wasting time on **avoidable**, petty procedures means an overall delay in eating

 * When ordering from home, you know it’ll take time
   - Wasting 5 mins is OK when it’s 30 mins b/w restaurant ↔ home (bottleneck elsewhere)

+## Critical vs Non-critical Software

+* .tag[Performance] When the network lag, I/O read latency or user input is the bottleneck, wasting a few milliseconds/operation is OK _e.g. running a VM, garbage collecting, etc._

+* .tag[Flexibility] Since performance isn’t epitome, sacrificing finer control for better features is OK too! _e.g. well-polished data structures like in-built dictionaries, big integers, etc._

+> Good engineers use the **right tool for the right job**.

+---

-> Browser is **system software**.
+# Browser is **system software**

+.pull-left[
-It’s as complex as a
+It’s complex and critical; comparable to a

 * Kernel